ronilid/ATM-system/README.md

 - Thread safety: I wasn’t sure whether to lock balance checks too.
 Decided not to, since they don’t change the state and slight staleness is acceptable.
 - Root endpoint: At first, accessing `/` returned a 404 error.
   I added a simple default response (`{"message": "ATM API is running"}`) to make the API feel friendlier when visiting the base URL directly.
+- Added two more endpoints (/reset, DELETE /accounts/{id}) to make manual testing easier while keeping the code simple and in-memory.
 - Hosting: Considered AWS/Heroku, but for a small project and no budget I’d choose Render as an easy free option.
 - I faced a few small challenges: connecting GitHub and working around the free plan limitations (manual deploys, cold starts).
   Eventually I managed to configure it successfully, and the live link is stable and accessible.